 Task Reference Review software requirements "Software requirements" on page 13 Open port 389 TCP.
-"Opening required ports" on page 1 Create an NMC console "Creating an NMC console Administrator user for Active
+"Opening required ports" on page 1 Create an NMC console administrator account for Active Directory "Creating an NMC console Administrator user for Active Directory" on page 15

-Task Reference administrator account for Active Directory Directory" on page 15 Set the Active Directory connection string "Setting the Active Directory connection string" on page 16 Create and configure user accounts in the NMC console "Creating and configuring user accounts for single sign-on" on page 17 Run the SetSPN.exe Windows utility (Kerberos authentication only) "Running the SetSPN.exe Windows utility" on page 18 Download the Local Authenticator "Downloading the Local Authenticator" on page 23 Create an organization token "Creating organization tokens" on page 24 Install the Local Authenticator "Installing the Local Authenticator" on page 25 Install and bind the SSL certificate on the Local Authenticator server "Installing and binding the SSL certificate" on page 29 Edit the Local Authenticator configuration file "Editing the configuration file" on page 33 Start the Local Authenticator service "Starting the Local Authenticator service" on page 34 Associate Dragon clients with the Local Authenticator Applies to: Dragon desktop products only See the "Configuring the Dragon Client for Nuance Management Center" chapter in the Dragon Client Installation Guide .
-This step assumes you have already installed Dragon , clients.
+Task Reference Set the Active Directory connection string "Setting the Active Directory connection string" on page 16 Create and configure user accounts in the NMC console "Creating and configuring user accounts for single sign-on" on page 17 Run the SetSPN.exe Windows utility (Kerberos authentication only) "Running the SetSPN.exe Windows utility" on page 18 Download the Local Authenticator "Downloading the Local Authenticator" on page 23 Create an organization token "Creating organization tokens" on page 24 Install the Local Authenticator "Installing the Local Authenticator" on page 25 Install and bind the SSL certificate on the Local Authenticator server "Installing and binding the SSL certificate" on page 29 Edit the Local Authenticator configuration file "Editing the configuration file" on page 33 Start the Local Authenticator service "Starting the Local Authenticator service" on page 34 Associate Dragon clients with the Local Authenticator Applies to: Dragon desktop See the "Configuring the Dragon Client for Nuance Management Center" chapter in the Dragon Client Installation Guide . products only This step assumes you have already installed Dragon clients.